 After the railroad was complete, the soldiers continued to protect the area, especially the vulnerable railroad bridge across the North Platte River.
 However, by 1886, the area Indians had been subdued and the War Department deactivated the post on August 7th.
 The troops were transferred to other military facilities and the vast majority of the bodies buried at the post cemetery were moved to Fort McPherson National Cemetery in Nebraska.
 In the cemetery were the remains of 80 people who worked in or around the fort, including 1 officer, 24 soldiers, 8 children, 2 wives, and 45 unknowns or civilians.
 Today, the cemetery includes just a few remains and broken markers.

 Though the soldiers were gone, the small settlement that had grown up around the fort remained, prospering for a time as a logging center.
 During this time, the sawmill continued to prosper.
-Cutting and shaping the trees in the In the meantime, only a single guard remained at the post to oversee the property.
+Cutting and shaping the trees in the meantime, only a single guard remained at the post to oversee the property.